metzenseifner/mcs_server/README.md

 This integration project aims to connect the following entities in the infrastructure at the University of Innsbruck:

+  1. The course booking database (implemented by TVR).
-  1. The study information system (implemented by VIS).
+  1. The personnel database (implemented by VIS).
-  1. The recorders (hardware encoders, usually SMPs) in lecture halls.
+  1. The recorders (hardware encoders, usually SMP 351s) in lecture halls.
-  1. The terminals (stationary PCs) in lecture halls.
+  1. The terminals (stationary computers) in lecture halls.
-  1. Archive (implemented by Opencast)
+  1. The media archive (implemented by Opencast).

+# Build

+This project is a multi-project Gradle build.
+To build mcs-server, run `gradle build`.
+The RPMs will land under `mcs-server/build/distributions`.
+The Apache Karaf KAR files are created per assembly under `mcs-server/build/assemblies/<name>/kar`.